Affiliate links on Android Authority may earn us a commission. Learn more.

 The Galaxy A32 5G's camera suite leaves a lot of the super-budget-friendly competition in the dust.

 I also found the phone’s 5G connectivity up to the task on Verizon’s network.
 There’s ample access to the 5G network in my area, and the Galaxy A32 5G had no problem maintaining its connection.
+If you’re on a budget, it might be one of the best 5G phones to buy.
 It did come up short on a weekend trip to watch a football game, but it’s never been easy to get reception surrounded by quite so many people.
 Otherwise, I had no problems with call clarity, and the mono speaker worked well for my occasional speakerphone needs.
-There’s no mmWave support here for the very fastest 5G speeds, but this is typically reserved for flagships and mmWave coverage is still scarce (and practically non-existent outside the US).
+There’s no mmWave support here for the very fastest 5G speeds, but this is typically reserved for flagships, and mmWave coverage is still scarce (and practically non-existent outside the US).

 Some of Samsung’s One UI features also shine on a device this large.
 The Galaxy A32 5G packs a 6.5-inch display that’s nearly impossible to reach across with one hand, so I found myself scrolling most apps into one-handed mode for easy access.
 The display is bright enough for most conditions, though it can be a little dim in sunlight.
 It’s also kept up-to-date thanks to the aforementioned excellent software support promise that’ll keep it protected until at least 2025.